 Some days our kids didn’t want to talk to us at all, much less tell us their most private problems and worries.
 If we didn’t have pets, I’m not sure what else we would have had to talk about.
 I cannot imagine our home without the presence of our devoted dogs and yes, even cats.

 We spent a lot of time outdoors—in the yard, hiking, having river walks, or just a family walk around the neighborhood with the dog.
 Big problems seem smaller outdoors, right?
-Our kids complained before every single one of them about being forced on “another Bataan death march,” but by the end of the outing they were laughing and having a great time.
-It got them away from the computer or Xbox, and helped to instill a lasting love of the outdoors.
-Two of the kids have joined outdoor clubs in college, and the other has taken up rock climbing.
-It cuts down on screen time, too.
+Our kids complained about being forced on “another Bataan death march,” but by the end of the outing they were laughing and having a great time.
+It got them away from the computer or Xbox.
+Outdoor time cuts down on screen time, too.
+The best benefit, our adventures helped to instill a lasting love of the outdoors.
+In fact, two of the kids have joined outdoor clubs in college, and the other has taken up rock climbing.
 It’s a parenting win that keeps on giving.

 Jane Parent is senior editor of Your Teen.

 MIDDLE SCHOOL MAKEOVER: Improving the Way You & Your Child Experience the Middle School Years

 Download a copy of 2 FREE chapters of Middle School Makeover.

 RELIEF IS HERE.
 Middle School Makeover is a guide for parents and educators to help the tweens in their lives navigate the socially fraught hallways, gyms, and cafeterias of middle school.

 This book helps parents, teachers, and other adults in middle school settings to understand the social dilemmas and other issues that kids today face.